tmobile/magentaA11y/_checklist-web/figure.md

 ---
 layout: entry
-title:  "Figure: map, chart, table"
+title:  "Figure: maps, charts and graphics"
 description: "How to test accessible figures, maps, charts and tables for the Web"
 categories: main